A geometric structure underlying the interaction Hamiltonian of quantum electrodynamics

-When a SL(2,C) transformation is carried out on the space $\WW$, a related transformation is applied to the space $\VV$.
-Requiring invariance of the EW-symbols, transformations on the space $\VV$ can be fixed and turn out to constitute a (restricted) Lorentz group (see Appendix \ref{sect-SL2C-transf} for detailed discussions.).
+When an $SL(2,C)$ transformation is carried out on the space $\WW$, a related transformation should be applied to the space $\VV$.
+Requiring invariance of the EW-symbols, transformations on the space $\VV$ can be fixed, which turn out to constitute a (restricted) Lorentz group (Appendix \ref{sect-SL2C-transf}).
 Therefore, the space $\VV$ is a four-component vector space.
 In fact, substituting the explicit expressions of the EW-symbols in Eq.(\ref{sigma^AB}) into Eq.(\ref{g-sig}), one gets